Curricular Advice for New Students

 - Students minoring in this program will also select from discipline-based courses that fit their scholarly and future professional interests.
 Courses are listed on the program website.

-- Because its purpose is to enrich the education of graduates in all majors and professional trajectories, the Shepherd Program offers a minor rather than a minor.
+- Because its purpose is to enrich the education of graduates in all majors and professional trajectories, the Shepherd Program offers a minor rather than a major.
 The coursework required for the minor prepares professionals in all fields to address the poverty problem as it affects us domestically and internationally.

 Additional offerings may be integrated into students' academic studies.
 The Shepherd Program offers lectures and seminars by visitors to Washington and Lee.
 The Shepherd community-based learning staff oversees numerous educational and leadership activities: the Nabors Service League; Alternative Break Projects; the Bonner Program (a competitive program offering financial assistance to concentrate on service and leadership); Volunteer Venture, a Leading Edge pre-orientation program for first-years and student leaders; service-learning courses in various departments; community-based research projects; the Campus Kitchen at Washington and Lee and a post-graduate Elrod Fellowship Program.
 For more information, the Shepherd Program Director or staff (458-8784).